snakers4/open_stt/README.md

 # https://aria2.github.io/manual/en/html/aria2c.html#bittorrent-metalink-options
 # https://aria2.github.io/manual/en/html/aria2c.html#bittorrent-specific-options
 ```

-If you are using Windows, you may use Linux subsystem to run these commands.
+If you are using Windows, you may use **Linux subsystem** to run these commands.

 ## **Links**

-All **WAV** files can be downloaded ONLY via [torrent](https://academictorrents.com/details/a7929f1d8108a2a6ba2785f67d722423f088e6ba)
+**Coming soon** - new direct OPUS links!

+All WAV or MP3 files / links / torrents to be superseded by OPUS.

+Total size of OPUS files is about 356G, so OPUS is ~10% smaller than MP3.

 | Dataset                               | GB, wav | GB, mp3 |  Mp3 |  Source | Manifest  |
 |---------------------------------------|------|----------------|-----|  -------| ----------|